demitrakourtzidis/Demitra_Kourtzidis_FinalProject/README.md

 # Method and medium

 I plan to use Shorthand for this project.
 I think a simple, clean, linear format fits this topic well.
 In addition to my data visualizations, I plan to use pictures of people that will evoke a sympathetic reaction and draw viewers in.
+I need to do more research and look at previous research I've done to make the story cohesive and complete.

+My next step will be sketching additional visualizations to experiment more.
+As I refine the story I want to tell, I think I'll come up with more creative ideas.
+Then, I'll get feedback on those images from people who don't know much about the topic.